MicrosoftLearning/AI-102-AIEngineer/Instructions/21-form-recognizer.md

 # Extract Data from Forms

 Suppose a company needs to automate a data entry process.
 Currently an employee might manually read a purchase order and enter the data into a database.
-You want to build a model that will use a machine learning model to read the form and produce structured data that can be used to automatically update a database.
+You want to build a model that will use machine learning  to read the form and produce structured data that can be used to automatically update a database.

 **Form Recognizer** is a cognitive service that enables users to build automated data processing software.
 This software can extract text, key/value pairs, and tables from form documents using optical character recognition (OCR).
 Form Recognizer has pre-built models for recognizing invoices, receipts, and business cards.
 The service also provides the capability to train custom models.
 In this exercise, we will focus on building custom models.